 The Write Status Register (WRSR) instruction allows new values to be written to the Status Register.
 Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
 After the Write Enable (WREN) instruction has been decoded and executed, the device sets the Write Enable Latch (WEL).

-The Write Status Register (WRSR) instruction is entered by driving Chip Select (CS#) Low, followed by the instruction code and the data byte on Serial Data Input (DI).
+The Write Status Register (WRSR) instruction is entered by driving Chip Select (CS#) Low, followed by the instruction code and the data byte or data bytes on Serial Data Input (DI).
+The WRSR instruction also support multi bytes data input to set other status registers.

-The instruction sequence is shown in Write Status Register Instruction Sequence Diagram figure and Write Status Register Instruction Sequence Diagram (multi byte) figure.
+The instruction sequence is shown in Figure 14.
 The Write Status Register (WRSR) instruction has no effect on S1 and S0 of the Status Register.
-Chip Select (CS#) must be driven high after the eighth bit or 16th or 24th of the data byte has been latched in.
+Chip Select (CS#) must be driven High after the eighth, 16th or 24th bit of the data byte has been latched in.
 If not, the Write Status Register (WRSR) instruction is not executed.
-As soon as Chip Select (CS#) is driven high, the self-timed Write Status Register cycle (whose duration is t_W) is initiated.
-While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write in Progress (WIP) bit.
-The Write in Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
+As soon as Chip Select (CS#) is driven High, the self-timed Write Status Register cycle (whose duration is t_W) is initiated.
+While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
+The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.

-The Write Status Register (WRSR) instruction allows the user to change the values of the SRP bit, TB bit and Block Protect (BP3, BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Protected Area Sizes Sector Organization table.
+The Write Status Register (WRSR) instruction allows the user to change the values of the Block Protect (CMP, 4KBL, TB, BP2, BP1, BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 3.
 The Write Status Register (WRSR) instruction also allows the user to set or reset the Status Register Protect (SRP) bit in accordance with the Write Protect (WP#) signal.
 The Status Register Protect (SRP) bit and Write Protect (WP#) signal allow the device to be put in the Hardware Protected Mode (HPM).
 The Write Status Register (WRSR) instruction is not executed once the Hardware Protected Mode (HPM) is entered.